Kerry Bowman

-Kerry Bowman, BA, BSW, MSW, PhD, is a Canadian bioethicist and environmentalist based in Toronto, Ontario.
+Kerry Bowman is a Canadian bioethicist and environmentalist based in Toronto, Ontario.

 Career

 Bowman holds an academic appointment with The University of Toronto in Family and Community Medicine and serves with The University of Toronto's School of the Environment.
 He also works with patients, families and health care teams as a clinical bioethicist.

 Bowman follows a range of bioethical issues, including end-of-life decision making, ethical questions in emerging technology, such as genomics, gene drive and CRISPR-Cas9, cloning and reproductive ethics.
 He is also concerned with a variety of animal and environmental ethical questions, particularly emerging zoonotic diseases, tropical forest loss and de-extinction.

 Bowman's role as an ethicist informs the work he does as an environmentalist, which focuses primarily on the interface of human cultures with conservation initiatives.
 He is presently working on major projects in both Eastern Congo and the Western Amazon both involving indigenous and local communities establishing stewardship over their forests.
 Bowman has done extensive fieldwork with a range of species; including all four great ape species in both Indonesia and Central Africa.
 He has observed in their natural habitat the Sumatran rhinoceros (Aceh, Sumatra, Indonesia, 1981), the Bactrian camel (Gashun Gobi Desert, western China, 2012), the Javan rhino (Ujung Kulon National Park, Java, Indonesia, 2013), as well as all species of big cats, including the snow leopard (Hemis National Park, Ladakh region, India, 2015).

 Bowman has worked with Jane Goodall Institute Global and is the founding president of the Forest Health Alliance (formerly called Canadian Great Ape Alliance).
 With the original goal of saving the great apes from extinction through a direct Congolese partnership, this organization operates and oversees projects in the Eastern Democratic Republic of Congo (DRC) that are designed to reflect local cultures, as well as economic and political realities.
 This includes the Great Ape Habitat Connectivity Project, which has been developing a habitat corridor for the eastern lowland gorilla and eastern chimpanzees to promote gene flow and reduce deforestation.

 Bowman established the Kahuzi-Biega Environmental School in the Eastern Democratic Republic of Congo in 2003.
 The initiative was designed to give young students an opportunity to acquire a basic education as well as an understanding of their role in environmental and wildlife conservation.
 "There's absolutely no way of protecting the environment without working with local people and enriching and protecting human communities", Bowman told reporters at a 2011 press conference.